mqc25/EE183/README.md

     stopservo();
  }

-void decide(bool manFlag, String msg){		// add this song to new option id from server ... else if(msg=="<song_num>"){
+void decide(bool manFlag, String msg){		// assign this song to an id from server ... else if(msg=="<song_num>"){
     playnewsong();